parson-harness/harness-cie-workshop-chaos-no-ff/README.md

 **3.** Select the **IaCM Workspace Template** and click **Use Template**

 **4.** Click on the **Configuration** tab along the top of the Workspace dashboard.
-Review the pre-created workspace settings - our provisioner and repo containing the Terraform code has already been configured for us.
+Review the pre-created workspace settings - our provisioner (OpenTofu) and repo containing the Terraform code has already been configured for us.

 **5.** Now click on **Connectors and Variables**.
 The name for the target namespace we will deploy to has been prepopulated with a default value for your convenience.